ncats/translator-workflows/Orange_QB1_Benchmark_CQs/QB1.1_GO_Annot/README.md

 A benchmarking query to assess information in the Translator system about GO annotations for human FA core genes.

 ### Proposed Data Types, Sources, and Access Endpoints:
-  1. Human GO annotations obtained from Monarch API.
+  1. Human GO annotations obtained from BioLink API.

 ### Proposed Sub-Queries/Tasks:
   1. BioLink API REST query for GO annotations